ram-lab/lidar_appearance_calibration/README.md

 	<img src="image/calibration_result.png" width="200"> <br>

 ## Reference
-For the method you can read the paper:
+To use the code, pleace cite this paper:
 ```
 @article{jiao2019novel,
   title={A Novel Dual-Lidar Calibration Algorithm Using Planar Surfaces},